-Determining the Need for an Auditor's Expert (Ref: Para.
+Determining the Need for an Auditors Expert (Ref: Para.
 7)

 - A4.
-An auditor's expert may be needed to assist the auditor in one or more of the following: - Obtaining an understanding of the entity and its environment, including its internal control.
+An auditor's expert may be needed to assist the auditor in one or more of the following: - Obtaining an understanding of the entity and its environment, the applicable financial reporting framework and the entity's system of internal control.